nytud/emtsv/README.md

 This system is a replacement for the original https://github.com/dlt-rilmta/hunlp-GATE system.

-If a bug is found please leave feedback.
+If a bug is found please leave feedback with the exact details.

 ## Requirements